hashgraph/hedera-services/hedera-node/docs/privileged-transactions.md

 Certain system accounts have predefined roles in the network.

-For the purposes of this document, we care about the the following:
+For the purposes of this document, we care about the following:
  - The **treasury**, which upon network creation receives all minted ℏ except those explicitly designated for a network node account.
  - The **address book admin**, used to manage metadata on network nodes